 This part along the river Spree is R.A.W.
 Raw, because this area in Friedrichshain is half in ruins and covered with beautiful graffiti.
 And raw, because it used to be the ReichsbahnAusbesserungsWerk.
 In the good old times 20.000 people worked here on the mighty steel of the trains.

-the Karl Marx Allee is a street you will never forget after you’ve seen it.
+The Karl Marx Allee is a street you will never forget after you’ve seen it.
 If you walk along Karl Marx Allee you’ll feel small like an ant.
 The buildings are called workers palaces.
+You’ll see it on the bricks of the buildings, which celebrate hard work.
 And like castles made by the rich and famous, they are also lavishly decorated and made to impress and make people look small and humble.